Farnoexe/weather-data-quality-pipeline/README.md

 ---

 ## ▶️ How to Run (Summary)

+Scripts are designes to be run sequentially from the project root.

 - Run ingestion script to fetch API data and save raw JSON
 - Run flatten script to convert JSON to CSV